pschool-in/curriculum/content/grammar/adverb/adverb-select-word.md

 ## Select the adverbs of degree

-Tap on all the adverb of degrees.
+Tap on all the adverbs of degree.

 ```
 She was *considerably* sick.
 Yet she *bravely* appeared in the exam.
-Everone praised her.
+Everyone praised her.
 She gained a lot of weight *enormously*.
 She was *very* thin last year.
 And she got *very* fat this year.
 The guests were *pretty* loud.
 I could *hardly* study.
 So I decided to do it later.
 The teacher *completely* agreed with my answer.
 I was *extremely* happy.
 My enemies got *very* jealous.
-I was *immensely* tired after the programme.
+I was *immensely* tired after the program.
 My mom made *so* much food.
 But I was *quite* tired so I slept.
 That man *somewhat* looked like my uncle.
 I *almost* got confused.
-Then I realised he was *just* similar to him.
+Then I realized he was *just* similar to him.
 We live in the same street and go to the same school.
 But, I *barely* talk to him.
 He's *quite* irritating.
 She made fun of me.
 I am *deeply* hurt.
 She is *very* bad and rude.
 She *almost* made me cry.
+Tarun walks *extremely* fast.
+But I walk *quite* slowly.
+I *barely* match his pace.
+It is *nearly* impossible for me to attend the party.
+I am going with my family to a *very* popular restaurant.
+When you try something new, you should *really* look at the instructions first.
+They are *immensely* useful.
 ```

 ```
 It's *very* cold outside.
 I would *rather* stay inside a blanket.
 It is *extremely* cold.
 I like this book.
 I *really* admire the author.
 I will now read all the books he has written.
-Our teacher decided to teach us even in the lunch break.
+Our teacher decided to teach us even during the lunch break.
 And now we all are *literally* starving.
 The artist *minutely* observed my painting.
 He said it was good *enough*.
 I felt *immense* joy.
-I *strongly* believe that we should obey our elder.
+I *strongly* believe that we should obey our elders.
 It is because they know about *so* many things.
 My friend *highly* recommended me this book.
 I *just* finished reading.
 I think it is *very* interesting.
 The teacher *thoroughly* checked my answer sheet.
 I answered *almost* all the questions correctly.
 I became *slightly* uncomfortable when the guests came.
 I am *simply* shy.
 So, I left within 5 minutes.
+Rahul is *rather* quiet.
+But his brother is *pretty* talkative.
+He is also *very* outgoing.
+Your answers are *slightly* wrong.
+You should revise *thoroughly* before submitting them.
+He performed *remarkably* well this year.
+The teachers are *extremely* proud of him.
+He *really* did *very* well.
 ```

 ```